cloudyycat/digital-garden-jekyll-template/_pages/index.md

 # Welcome to my fieldnotes <3 💐

 <p style="padding: 3em 1em; background: #e9f4be; border-radius: 4px;">
-  if my writing is an ecosystem of interconnected practices that feed into each other, like the different flora and fauna in a garden, then this is me, giving you a flower.
+  If my writing is an ecosystem of interconnected practices that feed into one another, like the different flora and fauna that comprise a garden, then website is me, lovingly giving you a flower.
+Please feel free to find a shady spot and stay for a while.

+  This site is very much an experiment, and is forever in progress (much like a real garden), so imperfections are welcome and embraced.
 </p>

 <strong>Recently updated notes</strong>